 This section lists the main tools available in Enterprise Architect that can be used to perform Architecture Partitioning.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the topics: Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.

-Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Project Browser.
-This mechanism is particularly useful for Architectural Partitioning where it might be expedient to create lists of cross-cutting elements and architectures independent of the structure defined in the Project Browser.
+Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Browser window.
+This mechanism is particularly useful for Architectural Partitioning where it might be expedient to create lists of cross-cutting elements and architectures independent of the structure defined in the Browser window.
 Any number of Favorite folders can be created and grouped into one or more higher level folders.
-This provides a mechanism for manually defining lists of elements by simply dragging elements from the Project Browser into a Favorites folder and ordering them using the up and down arrow keys in the toolbar.
+This provides a mechanism for manually defining lists of elements by simply dragging elements from the Browser window into a Favorites folder and ordering them using the up and down arrow keys in the toolbar.
 Alternatively, elements can be listed using a built-in or user defined search that can be used to select elements from anywhere in the repository based on properties such as Complexity, Version and Phase, or user defined properties expressed in Tagged Values.

 Learn More: Model Views